 You will be visiting many churches.
 They are strict about attire.
 No sleeveless, men and women.
 No short shorts.
 Women, your number one asset on this trip is a light shawl.
 It curls up into a tiny weightless ball that you can fit anywhere, and you can wrap it around your shoulders (or waist) when you enter a church.
 Shoes other than wearing some, are not an issue.
 Be prepared to go through security screening and metal detectors at St. Peters in Rome.
 Churches will post signes about photography.
 Usually you are ok without flash.
 Often afternoon prayers will be in session, but almost always therre are locals in pews praying.
 Feel free to walk around but be quiet and respectful.
-Turn off cell phones, there is nothing more embaressing.
+Turn off cell phones, there is nothing more embarrassing.

 It is unbelievably hot in Rome, Siena is no where near as bad.
 This is partly because of the heat island effect (asphalt) and geography.
 Drink lots of water.
 The water in Rome that comes out of the street corner faucets is very clean and very tasty actually.
 A portable alum. bottle is a great thing to carry around in your bag.
 Siena water is not so good.

 Pack light.
 I will say it again for effect, pack light.
 There is no excuse for more than one carry on luggage.
-You can do laundary in Italy, pack as if it is one week.
+You can do laundry in Italy, pack as if it is one week.
 There are usually no elevators, and you will be expected to roll that thing up steep hills at times.
 Pack a week early and everyday make cuts, dress simply.

 No heels.
 If you want to bring a nicer pair of shoes bring wedge type heels.
 You will curse the cobblestones.